Illinois Compiled Statutes

 (e) Nothing in this Section shall cause the defendant to be

-held without bail or to have his bail revoked for the purpose
+held without pretrial release or to have his pretrial release revoked for the purpose

 of preparing the presentence report or making an examination.